 DUNEX is a multi-agency, -academic and -stakeholder collaborative community experiment to study nearshore processes during coastal storms.
-The multi-phase experiment, taking place on the Outer Banks of North Carolina, began with a Fall 2019 pilot study, followed by the full experiment Fall 2020 through Winter 2021.
-See the REVISED Fact Sheet below for more on the experiment timeline and plans.
-Check out the DUNEX Pilot Story Map (left) to learn more about research underway and also our Flickr site for selected photos from the DUNEX pilot!
+The multi-phase field experiment, taking place on the Outer Banks of North Carolina, began with a Fall 2019 pilot study, and is now being followed by the full experiment, with most activities taking place Fall 2021 through Winter 2022.
+Check out the DUNEX Pilot Story Map to learn more about specific research underway while also viewing selected photos in the DUNEX Photo Gallery.
+The DUNEX Fact Sheet also provides more general experiment goals and plans.

 By collaborating and leveraging research efforts from different groups to collect and analyze data from the same region prior to, during, and following coastal storms, DUNEX aims to improve the basic understanding, predictive capabilities, and observational technologies for extreme storm processes and impacts within the coastal environment